RedBearLab/nRF51822-Arduino/mk20/README.txt

 3. Release the button and the LED will keep flashing (slowly)

-4.1 For Windows, just drag the firmware (.bin) to the MSD drive (e.g. E:)
+4.1 For Windows, just drag the firmware (.bin) to the MSD drive (e.g. E:), labelled 'BOOTLOADER'

 4.2 For Linux or Mac OSX (10.9.x), use the follow command from the Terminal: